 - Loss rental income if the house is made unlivable

 The average yearly landlord insurance premium is 15 percent to 20 percent of your yearly home insurance policy cost.
 There can also be a price different depending on if you are renting long-term or short-term.
-Landlord insurance premiums for short-term rental homes can be higher than long term rentals.
+Premiums for short-term rental insurance can be higher than long term rentals.
 Check with your home insurer for rate differences.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.